influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

 #### Configure Okta authentication

-[Okta](https://developer.okta.com/) is an OAuth 2.0--compliant authorization and authentication provider that can be used with Chronograf to allow access based on granted scopes and permissions.

-**To enable Chronograf support using an Okta OAuth 2.0 application:**

-1. Create a new Okta web app following the steps in the following Okta documentation: [Implement the Authorization Code Flow](https://developer.okta.com/authentication-guide/implementing-authentication/auth-code).
+1. Create an Okta web application by following the steps in the Okta documentation: [Implement the Authorization Code Flow](https://developer.okta.com/docs/guides/implement-auth-code/overview/).

-  * In the **General Settings** section, find the **Allowed grant types** listing and select only the **Client acting on behalf of a user:** **Authorization Code** option.
+  - In the **General Settings** section, find the **Allowed grant types** listing and select only the **Client acting on behalf of a user:** **Authorization Code** option.
-  * In the **LOGIN** section, set the **Login redirect URIs* and **Initiate login URI** to `http://localhost:8888/oauth/okta/callback`
-    - This is the callback URL for Chronograf.
+  - In the **LOGIN** section, set the **Login redirect URIs* and **Initiate login URI** to `http://localhost:8888/oauth/okta/callback` (the default callback URL for Chronograf).

-2. Set the following Chronograf environment variables (or associated command line options):
+2. Set the following Chronograf environment variables:

   ```bash
   GENERIC_NAME=okta